for those age 0 – 25

 We seek grant funding to subsidise activities and these will be either just for the disabled child, for both the disabled child and their siblings or for the whole family to attend.
 Once registered, your child/young person will be issued a unique membership number which will enable them to to be booked onto our activities which are published on our activities page approximately two weeks before a school holiday begins.

-This membership card entitles the bearer to a reduced entry fee at a growing list of attractions around Cornwall on production of the CAAP Card to the ticket office.
+This membership card entitles the bearer to a reduced entry fee at a growing list of attractions around Cornwall on production of the CAAP Card to the ticket office, please visit our membership benefits page to see what offers are currently available.

 CAAP activities are often open to and their siblings aged 0-18years, where possible.